cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 named arguments:
-  -h, --help             show this help message and exit -c, --clipboard        copy compiled mlog code to clipboard -w, --watcher          send compiled mlog code to the Mlog Watcher  mod  in  Mindustry (the code will be injected into
+  -h, --help             show this help message and exit -c, --clipboard        copy compiled mlog code to clipboard -w, --watcher [{update,update-all}]
-                         the selected processor)
+                         invoke an specific Mlog Watcher operation on the compiled mlog code (default: update) update      send the mlog code to the selected processor update-all  update all compatible processors on the map with new code --watcher-version {v0,v1}
-  --watcher-port {0..65535}
+                         specifies the version of the Mlog Watcher mod --watcher-port {0..65535}
                          port number for communication with Mlog Watcher --watcher-timeout {0..3600000}